 Further details can be found under: www.med.uni-goettingen.de

 German Aerospace Center – research unit „complex plasmas“

-In a joint project – funded by the Bavarian Department of Commerce – terraplasma together with the German Aerospace Center and the University Gießen is currently developing a new cold atmospheric plasma setup for the decontamination of sensitive space flight components.
+In a joint project – funded by the Bavarian Department of Commerce – terraplasma together with the German Aerospace Center and the University Gießen developed a new cold atmospheric plasma setup for the decontamination of sensitive space flight components.

 Further details of our cooperation partners: